 The artwork is by the artist owner, Munganbana who displays a unique style combining traditional Aboriginal themes with contemporary techniques and striking colour.
 Seascapes, riverscapes, rainforest and wildlife feature in his work.
 While he does abstract work, most of his work is realistic but stylized.

 His work was exhibited at the Cairns Indigenous Art Fair (CIAF), a premier event in the Aboriginal art world calendar, drawing many overseas buyers.
-He is exhibiting there again in 2017.

 In 2016-2017, Munganbana’s work has been on display at the Pullman Cairns International Hotel and his painting Dolphin Turtle and Starfish Reef Triptych was chosen to be displayed on a plaque at the Accor Hotels Cairns acknowledging the traditional owners of Cairns.
 A ceremony to unveil it was held September 2016 at the Pullman Cairns International Hotel.